steepleian/weewx-Weather34/INSTALLATION_GUIDE.md

 				$livedata = "/[your path to ram disk]/w34realtime.txt";

+  These edited settings may not be persistent after an update / re-install so you may need to re-edit the above files.

 * Automatic database backup module.

     Open your weewx.conf file and find the [[Services]] section in the [Engine] stanza.
 Find the line that starts with process_services.
 At the end of that line add:-